 The History and Use of Silver Napkin Rings

-The rings themselves would have the initial or name of the owner and were often christening gifts or given at weddings to the happy couple.
-In fact, silver napkin rings are quite popular as gifts to this day, even if the overall meaning of their function has been obscured somewhat by time.
+The rings themselves, with the initial or name of the owner, were often christening gifts.
+They were also given at weddings to the happy couple.
+In fact, silver napkin rings are quite popular as gifts to this day.
+However, the overall meaning of their function has been obscured somewhat by time.

 The History of Silver Napkin Rings.